John D. Landers: Later life

 After the war, he worked in construction management for many years.
 Landers moved to Granbury, Texas in 1979.
 In one of his last public appearances, he gave a presentation before a meeting of the Granbury Radio Control Airplane Club and talked about some of his experiences in 1988.

-Landers died on September 12, 1989 at the age of 69.
+Landers died in Granbury, Texas, on September 12, 1989, at the age of 69, and was interred at Greenwood Mausoleum.